tangqi/tangqi.github.io/src/team.md

 ### PhD students at GT
-* <ins>Alejo Ballester</ins>, School of CSE and School of Physics, Georgia Tech, 2025–present
+* <ins>Alejo Ballester</ins>, Schools of Physics and CSE, 2025–present
     * Alejo earned his B.S. in Biomedical Engineering from University of Florida.
     * Alejo has been supported by Georgia Tech and ASCR.
     * My role: advisor
-* <ins>Tage Burnett</ins>, School of CSE, Georgia Tech, 2025–present
+* <ins>Tage Burnett</ins>, School of CSE, 2025–present
     * Tage earned his B.S. in Mechanical Engineering from Brigham Young University.
     * Tage has been supported by Georgia Tech and NNSA.
 He has taken multiple interns at SNL.
-    * My role: advisor (co-advised with Spencer Bryngelson)
+    * My role: advisor
-* <ins>Harshavardhan Harish</ins>, School of CSE, Georgia Tech, 2025–present
+* <ins>Harshavardhan Harish</ins>, School of CSE, 2025–present
     * Harsha earned his B.S. in Math and Certificate in CSE from University of Texas at Austin.
-    * Harsha has been supported by Georgia Tech and ASCR.
+    * Harsha has been supported by Georgia Tech and NNSA.
 He is a visiting student at LANL.
     * My role: advisor
-* [<ins>Rushan Zhang</ins>](https://rzhangbq.github.io/), School of CSE, Georgia Tech, 2025–present
+* [<ins>Rushan Zhang</ins>](https://rzhangbq.github.io/), School of CSE, 2025–present
     * Rushan earned his B.Eng. in Aerospace Engineering and B.S. in Computer Science from HKUST.
     * Rushan has been supported by Georgia Tech.
     * My role: advisor